elado/isotope/README.md

 Ajax based site developers sometimes struggle with content rendering and role division between server and client.

-## Common approaches, pros and cons:
+## Common Approaches, Pros & Cons:

 A few approaches to output a rendered template evaluated with an object are: